 General symptoms for ALS can differ from person to person.
 If your family has a history of ALS, be aware of common ALS symptoms including:

 These early signs are also symptoms of ALS and may gradually get worse over time.
 Learn more about ways to reduce and manage pain in ALS.

 ALS is a disease that progresses over time.
 Advanced signs and ALS symptoms may include:

 There are two types of ALS, including: sporadic ALS and familial ALS.

 Sporadic ALS: A majority of ALS diagnoses are considered sporadic due to neurologists not knowing the cause of the disease.

 Familial ALS: If two or more people in your family have ALS, this is considered familial ALS.
-This makes up about 10% of the ALS diagnoses.
-Ensure you know your family history when visiting your neurologist.
+This makes up about 10% of ALS diagnoses.
+It is important to know your family history when visiting your neurologist.
 Be sure to share your medical history to determine an accurate diagnosis.

 Lean on the experts at Banner Health to assist with ALS symptoms.
 Call or visit Banner today to schedule an appointment.